bceverly/Live-Target/README.md

 ## Overview

-Live Target helps shooting enthusiasts automatically detect and track bullet impacts on targets using computer vision.
+Precision Target Analysis helps shooting enthusiasts automatically detect and track bullet impacts on targets using computer vision.
 The system provides real-time visual feedback and can save annotated target images for analysis.

 ## Platform Support